RESEARCH STARTER

 Prisoner suicide

 For correctional facilities given custodial responsibility for incarcerating either convicts or those awaiting judicial processing, few problems are more pressing than the reality of prisoner suicide.
-Suicide is the third leading cause of death in American prisons.
-Although data is not entirely reliable, as prison systems often resist full public disclosure of detainee self-harm because of potential legal liabilities, the US Bureau of Justice Statistics (BJS) reported that in American prisons, the suicide rate in 2014 was roughly 14 inmates per 100,000 inmates in federal prisons (the highest rate in at least ten years), 20 inmates per 100,000 in state prisons (a one-third increase over the previous year), and 50 inmates per 100,000 in local jails (also the highest rate in ten years).
-Inmate suicide rates were slightly higher in Europe, where, according to the United Nations Office for Drugs and Crime (UNDOC) in 2014, the average suicide rate was 62 per 100,000 inmates.
+Suicide is the leading cause of death in American prisons, according to the Department of Justice in 2021.
+Although data is not entirely reliable, as prison systems often resist full public disclosure of detainee self-harm because of potential legal liabilities, the US Bureau of Justice Statistics (BJS) reported in 2021 that in American prisons, about 340 state and federal prisoners died by suicide in 2019 while 355 prisoners committed suicide in local jails.
+This was roughly 20 inmates per 100,000 inmates in federal prisons, 28 inmates per 100,000 in state prisons, and 50 inmates per 100,000 in local jails.

 Despite numbers dropping since the 1970s due to improved psychiatric care in prison facilities and more careful attention paid to the responsibilities of suicide watch (the round-the-clock protective care of inmates who enter the system diagnosed as potentially suicidal), the threat represents a significant challenge for correctional officers.
 After all, it is the harrowing sociocultural environment of incarceration itself—the isolation, the boredom, the near constant threat of violence from other inmates, the harsh system of imposed discipline, the lack of sanitation, the stress of losing friends and family, the sense of hopelessness—that makes suicide itself a logical alternative.
 The challenge, then, is how to keep inmates alive when being an inmate is what makes them not want to live any longer.